 At Gallardo Law Firm we have competent lawyers to help you and your loved one with medical malpractice caused by either failure to diagnose or misdiagnosis.
 Our attorneys are skilled and have at hand the required information for the different categories of medical malpractice lawsuits.

 We also offer legal counsel on medical malpractice cases online at our website with the right advice for prospective customers.
-Our lawyers in Miami are well-versed and have the licensing and knowledge required to follow the state laws and handle your situation to benefit you and your family.
+Our lawyers in Miami are highly skilled and have the licensing and knowledge required to follow the state laws and handle your situation to benefit you and your family.